Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Experimental Evaluation

-We next study the role of contrastive pre-training in FERM.
-We ablate our method with and without contrastive pre-training on the real world move task, shown in Figure~\ref{fig:ablation_unsupervised}, where we compare using $0$, $100$, and $1600$ iterations of pre-training to initialize the encoder.
-With $1600$ contrastive iterations, the agent is able to learn an optimal policy while the other runs fail to learn.
-In the case of no pre-training at all, the agent is only able to succeed once during the entire hour of training.
+{\it How important is unsupervised contrastive pre-training?} We next study the role of contrastive pre-training in \coder.
+We ablate our method with and without contrastive pre-training on the real world pickup and move task, shown in Figure~\ref{fig:ablation_unsupervised}, where we compare with $0$ and with $1600$ iterations of pre-training to initialize the encoder.
+With $1600$ contrastive iterations, the agent is able to learn a successful policy while the other runs fail to learn.
+In the case of no pre-training, the agent is only able to succeed once during the entire hour of training.